StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/import-a-case-template.md

 4. Select **Import case template**.

-5. In the **Importing a case template** drawer, drop a JSON file directly into the **Attachment** section or select the JSON file from your computer.
+5. In the **Importing a case template** drawer, drop a JSON file directly into the **Attachment** section or select it from your computer.
 Use the file you obtained from [exporting the case template](export-a-case-template.md).

 6. Select **Confirm case template import**.